SarahFrench/SortingAlgorithms/README.md

 1) First you split the array in half repeatedly to form a binary tree where each end is an array of one value:
   - [1, 5, 2, 4, 3] becomes:
   - [ [ [1],[5] ] [ [2],[ [4],[3] ] ] ]

+2) You then move up through the levels of the tree and make pairwise comparisons of sorted arrays.
+You compare the first elements of each array being merged to find the smallest value, and place the smallest value to the end of the output/merged array from that pairwise comparison.

+3) The single element arrays at the bottom are sorted, and this algorithm depends on the fact that all arrays being merged together are already sorted.
+This is what makes the comparison of the first elements a valid approach.

+ 4) Example:

+  - Three levels deep into the tree

+    Merge 1: [ [4],[3] ] => compare 4 to 3 and get output [3,4]

+  - Two levels deep into the tree

+    Merge 1: [ [1],[5] ] => compare 1 to 5 and get output [1,5]

+    Merge 2: [ [2],[3,4] ]

+      - compare 2 to 4, put 2 first
+      - As list 1 is now finished the remainder (all) of list 2 is added to the end

+  - 1 level deep into the tree

+    Merge 1: [ [1,5],[2,3,4] ]

+      - comparing 1 and 2, 1 is smallest so goes first in merged array's end
+      - comparing 5 and 2, 2 is smallest so is added to merged array's end
+      - comparing 5 and 3, 3 is smallest so is added to merged array's end
+      - comparing 5 and 4, 4 is smallest so is added to merged array's end
+      - 5 is the last unsorted number and is added to merged array's end